 - Never click on any links in a suspicious email.

-By following these tips, you can help protect yourself and your company from fake payment email scams.
+Following these tips can help protect yourself and your company from fake payment email scams.

 How to Avoid Freight Scams

 - Research the company or individual that you are considering doing business with.
-Check for reviews online and see if there have been any complaints filed against them.
+Check for reviews online and see if any complaints have been filed against them.

 - Get everything in writing.
-Make sure that you have a contract that outlines the terms of the shipping agreement and that all payments are made through a secure method.
+Ensure that you have a contract that outlines the terms of the shipping agreement and that all payments are made securely.

 - Keep track of your shipments.
 If you are using a freight broker, get tracking information from them and closely monitor the status of your shipment.
 If you are shipping the goods yourself, keep track of your shipment with the carrier’s tracking system.